 A way to share and import items from up to five iTunes libraries on other computers in your home network.
-To use Home Sharing, you must have an Apple ID, and all computers in the Home Sharing network must be authorised to play purchases made using that Apple ID.
+To use Home Sharing, you must have an Apple ID, and all computers in the Home Sharing network must be authorized to play purchases made using that Apple ID.

-iCloud stores your music, photos, apps, contacts, calendars and more, and wirelessly pushes them to all your iOS devices and computers. iCloud integrates seamlessly with your apps, so everything happens automatically.
+iCloud stores your music, photos, apps, contacts, calendars, and more, and wirelessly pushes them to all your iOS devices and computers. iCloud integrates seamlessly with your apps, so everything happens automatically.
 To get a free iCloud account, go to iCloud.com.

 iCloud Music Library